Georgia Department of Corrections: Death row

 The state's death row for men is in the Georgia Diagnostic and Classification Prison (GDCP) in Butts County, Georgia.
 The death row for women is located in the Arrendale State Prison.
 GDCP houses the state's execution chamber.

 From 1735 until 1924, persons condemned to death were hanged by the sheriff of the county or judicial circuit where the crime occurred.
 Over 500 of such hangings had occurred.
 The Georgia General Assembly passed a law on August 16, 1924, that abolished hanging for all capital crimes.
 Instead the condemned were to be electrocuted at the old Georgia State Prison at Milledgeville.
-During that year an electric chair was installed in the prison, and the first execution by that method was conducted on September 13, 1924.
+During that year an electric chair was installed in the prison, and the first execution by that method was that of Howard Hinton, a man convicted of rape and robbery, on September 13, 1924.

-On January 1, 1938, the site of the execution chamber relocated to the newly built Georgia State Prison at Reidsville.
-From 1964 until 1976 the U.S. Supreme Court suspended executions, ruling that states' laws were insufficient.
-In 1974 the Supreme Court had outlawed executions and nullified original death penalty laws.
+On January 1, 1938, the site of the execution chamber relocated to the newly built Georgia State Prison at Reidsville; the first electrocution at the Georgia State Prison was that of Archie Haywood on May 6, 1938, and the last to take place was that of Bernard Dye on October 16, 1964, after which commenced an unofficial moratorium on executions in the state, culminating in the U.S. Supreme Court's Furman v.
+Georgia decision in 1972, which prompted an official suspension of capital punishment nationwide and a nullification of states' original death penalty laws, requiring every state to commute all death sentences and rewrite their laws.
 The State of Georgia passed a rewritten death penalty law in 1973.
-In 1976 the U.S. Supreme Court ruled that the Georgia death penalty was constitutional.
+In 1976 the U.S. Supreme Court ruled that the Georgia death penalty law was constitutional.

-In June 1980 the site of execution was moved to GDCP, and a new electric chair was installed in place of the original one.
+In June 1980, the state's execution chamber was relocated to GDCP; in 1983, a new, smaller electric chair was installed in place of the original one.
 The original chair was put on display at the Georgia State Prison.
-On December 15, 1983, the first execution at GDCP occurred.
+On December 15, 1983, the first execution at GDCP, that of John Eldon Smith, occurred.
 In 2000 the Georgia government signed HB 1284 into law, which changed the method of execution to lethal injection, effective May 1, 2000.
 The first lethal injection execution occurred in October 2001.

 The Georgia Department of Corrections stated in its 1999 annual report that "Typically, all Georgia death row inmates are males" and are housed at the GDCP.
 In November 1998 Kelly Gissendaner, a woman, was given a death sentence and was housed in the Metro State Prison.
 She was the first woman to reside on death row since 1992, when Janice Buttram's sentence was commuted to a life sentence.
 Buttram had been housed at the Middle Georgia Correctional Institution Women's Unit.
 The death row for women remained at the Metro State Prison, until it was closed in 2011.